Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25115/README.md

-gHe is just a genuine and ood person who looks out for his friends.
+He is just a genuine and ood person who looks out for his friends.
 His support has been a huge part of my college life.
 He always shares what he has without a second thought, and i also share everything with him, every point.
 I always felt comfortable coming into his room.
 Getting a friend like him is one of the best things that has happened to me and in my life.
 He does not only talk like a good friend; he proves it.
 I really appreciate how he always stays positive with everyone and in any situation, even during stressful exams.I have learned a lot from him about being a calm and focused person.
 He’s the kind of person you can trust, no matter what.
 My college experience would not be the same without him.